 Pets that are experiencing pain tend to be more vocal.
 This could be in the form of excessive yelping, howling, growling, or even snarling.
 This is your pet’s way of telling you that something isn’t right.

 If your pet is constantly licking itself, it’s likely that they are trying to soothe the pain.
 An animal’s natural instinct is to clean and care for a wound by licking it.
 External pain, such as a cut, is more obvious to recognize, but sometimes this pain can be internal.
 If you notice that your pet is constantly licking and you can’t find an external cause, take your pet to the vet for medical help.

 Heavy panting or altered breathing

-Panting is a normal pet behavior, but when your pet starts to pant heavily even if they haven’t been exercising, this could be a warning sign.
+Panting is normal, but when your pet starts to pant heavily, even if they haven’t been exercising, this could be a warning sign.
 Breathing that is more shallow could also mean that it’s painful to take a breath.